cs124/pa0-jupyter-tutorial/platform/Remote.md

 3. SSH into Rice/Myth.
    - __[MacOS/Linux/Ubuntu for Windows]__: Open a terminal window (i.e. for
-     Windows, run Ubuntu).
+     Windows, run Ubuntu by first running the `wsl` command in PowerShell).
 Then, in that terminal, run:

             ssh [Your SUNet]@rice.stanford.edu
             # OR